fazlearefin/ubuntu-dev-machine-setup/README.md

 ---

-## Step 0 | Pre-requisites for running the ansible playbooks
+## Step 0 | Pre-requisites for running the Ansible playbooks

-On the system which you are going to setup using Ansible, perform these steps.
+On the system which you are going to set up using Ansible, perform these steps.

 You need to install `ansible` and `git` before running the playbooks.
 You can either install it using `pip` or `apt`.